jasonkwm/crowdfunding-product-page-main/README.md

 ### The Challenge

-The challenge is to build out this order summary card component and get it looking as close to the design above as possible.
+The challenge is to build out a crowdfunding product page and get it looking as close to the design above as possible.

 This is my solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.